 Total funds raised: £63.0m

-DivideBuy has built software that can be integrated into e-commerce checkouts, facilitating payment with lent credit options.
+Part of the UK’s Buy Now Pay Later sector, DivideBuy has built artificial intelligence software that can be integrated into e-commerce checkouts, facilitating payment with credit options.
 Purchases up to £3,500 can be spent using credit, following a brief online credit check and agreement to repayment scheduling.

 The Newcastle-based company made headlines in 2020 for ranking first place in the Deloitte Fast 50, a spot that is usually taken by startups based in London.
-The company averaged a three-year revenue growth rate of 20,733% overall.
+The company averaged a three-year revenue growth rate of 20,733%.

-The software works with leading platforms such as Shopify, WordPress, and WooCommerce, using machine learning to quickly assess applications, creditworthiness, and fraud.
-DivideBuy services over 600 retailers and employs just short of 50 people.
-It has raised £63m across five funding rounds to date, from investors such as Paragon Bank Business Finance, Shawbrook Business Finance, and Souter Investments.
+DivideBuy works with leading platforms such as Shopify, WordPress, and WooCommerce, using machine learning to quickly assess applications, creditworthiness, and fraud.
+DivideBuy has raised £63m across five funding rounds to date, from investors such as Paragon Bank Business Finance, Shawbrook Business Finance, and Souter Investments.

 Total funds raised: £61.1m

-Oxbotica develops software designed to power self-driving cars, with technology that uses features such as cameras and lasers to sense and navigate the surrounding environment.
-The company’s product draws heavily on AI and is deployed across sectors from mining and construction to general consumer.
+Oxbotica develops software designed to power self-driving cars, with technology that uses cameras and lasers to sense and navigate the surrounding environment.
+The company’s product draws heavily on AI and is deployed across sectors from mining to construction.

-Oxbotica was spun-out from the University of Oxford—the most active university for spinouts in the UK—in 2014 by professors Paul Newman and Ingmar Posner.
-Oxbotica led the first-ever fleet trial of autonomous vehicles in public London streets in 2019.
+Oxbotica was spunout from the University of Oxford—the most active university for spinouts in the UK—by professors Paul Newman and Ingmar Posner.
+Oxbotica led the first fleet trial of autonomous vehicles in London streets in 2019.
 It is still investing heavily in its product, and negotiated several partnerships in 2020—one with Navtech to collaborate on radar-based navigation and perception systems, and one with Cisco to pioneer the OpenRoaming platform.

-The tech company has raised £17.8m across 13 rounds from investors BGF Growth Capital, BP Ventures, IP Group, University of Oxford Innovation Fund, Axa, Doxa, Halma, Hostplus, Tencent, and Venture Science.
-Oxbotica also secured £17.8m from 13 grants, granted exclusively from Innovate UK.
+The tech company has raised £17.8m across 13 rounds from investors including BGF Growth Capital, BP Ventures, IP Group, and then University of Oxford Innovation Fund.

 Total funds raised: £57.3m

 Huma—previously trading as Medopad—develops a web-based portal that works with hospitals and healthcare professionals to contain, manage, and collect health records.
-This data is then accessible to patients through their mobiles.
+This data is then accessible to patients through a mobile app.

-Alongside its main goal of managing health data, Huma also works on digital health insights and has developed wearable technology to detect digital biomarkers and assess health in real-time.
-Huma has been working with many organisations around the world—including the NHS—to monitor COVID-19 patients remotely with this solution.
+Alongside its main goal of managing healthcare data, Huma also works on digital health insights and has developed wearable technology to detect digital biomarkers and assess health in real-time.
+Huma has been working with many organisations around the world—including the NHS—to monitor COVID-19 patients remotely.

-The company has secured £57.3m in fundraising to date from investors Healthbox, Nexus Investments, Bayer, and NWS Holdings.
+The company has secured £57.3m in fundraising from investors including Healthbox, Nexus Investments, Bayer, and NWS Holdings.
 Last year, the company acquired two businesses: BioBeats, stress and productivity biometric startup, and Tarilian, an optoelectronic sensor company that makes technology for measuring blood pressure and heart monitoring.
-Additionally, the company has attended three accelerators: the Sports Tech Hub, Healthbox London 2012, and the DigitalHealth.London Accelerator in 2020.

 Total funds raised: £53.3m

 University of Cambridge spinout Healx develops web-research based software to help find potential treatments for rare diseases by matching them to existing compounds.
-Healx is a drug discovery company, similar to BenevolentAi and Exscientia, but focuses particularly on treatments for rare diseases.
+Healx is a drug discovery company, similar to BenevolentAi and Exscientia, with a particular focus on treatments for rare diseases.

-The company has raised £53.3m across four fundraising rounds.
-The capital mainly comes from large venture capital investors: Amadeus Capital Partners, Atomico, Balderton Capital, Intel Capital, Btov, and Global Brain Corporation, as well as investment from Cambridge Angels.
+The AI company has raised £53.3m across four fundraising rounds.
+The capital mainly comes from large venture capital investors: Amadeus Capital Partners, Atomico, Balderton Capital, and Intel Capital.
 Its latest round, which totalled £43.9m in October 2019, valued the company at £133m pre-money.